togga/statsd-c/README.md

 removed.
 I want a minimal statsd server written in C for Graphite.
 I don't care for Ganglia or JSON, so I have no use for that code.

-I also plan to build this using libevent asynchronous IO instead of pthreads.
+I also plan to build this using libevent asynchronous IO instead of pthreads, so the threading is going away soon.

 BUILD
 -----

 Type "make". press enter.
+It compiles on Mac OS X.

 USAGE